bioinformatics-centre/kaiju/README.md

 makeDB.sh
 ```
 The downloaded files are several GB in size.
 Therefore, the program should be
-run in a directory with at least 50 GB free space.
+run in a directory having at least 80 GB of free space.

-There are two major choices for making the reference database with `makeDB.sh`.
+There are two major options for creating the reference database with sequence data from the NCBI FTP server with `makeDB.sh`.

 ###1.
 Complete Genomes
 The first option is to use only completely assembled and annotated reference
-genomes from the RefSeq database in GenBank.
-This is the default behaviour of
+genomes from the NCBI RefSeq database, which is the default behaviour of
 `makeDB.sh`.
 Additional to archaeal and bacterial genomes, `makeDB.sh` can
 also add viral genomes to the database by using the option `-v`.
-As of April
+As of October
-2016, this database contains ca. 16.2m protein sequences, which amounts to ca.
-10GB RAM for running Kaiju.
+2016, this database contains ca. 20M protein sequences, which amounts to a requirement of 14GB RAM for running Kaiju.

 By default, `makeDB.sh` downloads and extracts 5 genomes from the NCBI FTP
 server in parallel.
 This number can be changed by modifying the appropriate